|

 loads, exports, transformations, and large-scale financial reporting

 tasks.
-The system went into production in 1997 and has been running
+The system went into production in 1997 and ran

 Deutsche Bank's